sollecitom/corda-di-container-spike/README.md

 - Find and inject types inside the same Corda module.
 - Read properties in a cascading way inside the same Corda module.
 - Find and inject types from a module's Corda dependencies, thus enabling a plugin-based architecture.
-- Find and inject types in a Corda module from non-Corda modules (thus enabling CordApps loading).
 - Find and inject types within a CordApp module (thus enabling DI in initiated flows).

 ## Notes and remarks